TeoTech2/waveEquation/README.md

-# 2D Euler-Bernoulli Biharmonic Wave Equation Solver
+# Biharmonic Wave Equation in Mathematica

 A numerical solution for the biharmonic wave equation using finite difference methods in Mathematica.